rsinger86/drf-flex-fields/README.md

     }
 ```

-## Default Limitation - No Expanding on List Endpoints
+## Field Expansion on "List" Views

 By default, you can only expand fields when you are retrieving single objects, in order to protect yourself from careless clients.
 However, if you would like to make a field expandable even when listing collections of objects, you can add the field's name to the ```permit_list_expands``` property on the viewset.
 Just make sure you are wisely using ```select_related``` in the viewset's queryset.
+You can take advantage of a utility function, ```is_expanded``` to adjust the queryset accordingly.

 Example:

 ```
+from drf_flex_fields import is_expanded

 class PersonViewSet(FlexFieldsModelSerializer):
   permit_list_expands = ['employer']
   queryset = models.Person.objects.all().select_related('employer')
   serializer_class = PersonSerializer

+  def get_queryset(self):
+      if is_expanded(self.request, 'employer'):
+          models.Person.objects.all().select_related('employer')
+      return models.Person.objects.all()

 ```

 # Dynamically Setting Fields